jmurel/sample_code/README.md

-# Private repository of sample code and documentation
+# Repository of sample code and documentation

 The repo is split into three subdirs: